Skip to main content

 For children with severe PARDS and refractory hypoxemia after other oxygenation strategies have been optimized:

-• The Panel recommends inhaled nitric oxide as a rescue therapy; if no rapid improvement in oxygenation is observed, inhaled nitric oxide should be discontinued (BIIb).
+• The Panel recommends the use of inhaled nitric oxide as a rescue therapy; if a patient’s oxygenation does not improve rapidly, the inhaled nitric oxide should be discontinued (BIIb).

-• There is insufficient evidence for the Panel to recommend either for or against the use of high-frequency oscillatory ventilation (HFOV) in children with PARDS.
+• There is insufficient evidence for the Panel to recommend either for or against the use of high-frequency oscillatory ventilation (HFOV) in patients with PARDS.

 Rationale

 There is no evidence that the use of inhaled nitric oxide, prone positioning, or HFOV in children with COVID-19 should differ from practices used for severe PARDS from other causes.
-Therefore, the Panel’s recommendations are largely based on PALICC recommendations.1 Since the publication of the 2015 PALICC recommendations, many new trials evaluating these practices have been conducted.
+Therefore, the Panel’s recommendations are based on the 2023 PALICC-2 recommendations.1

-No new studies have evaluated the role of prone positioning in PARDS, although a large, multicenter trial is ongoing.
-Therefore, the Panel’s recommendation to consider prone positioning in cases of severe PARDS aligns with the PALICC recommendation and is supported by adult data, primarily from PROSEVA, a trial on prone positioning in patients with ARDS.35
+No recent studies have evaluated the role of prone positioning in patients with PARDS, although a large, multicenter trial is ongoing.
+Therefore, the Panel’s recommendation to consider prone positioning in cases of severe PARDS aligns with the 2023 PALICC-2 recommendation and is supported by data from studies in adults, primarily from PROSEVA, a trial on prone positioning in patients with ARDS.38

-Since the publication of the 2015 PALICC recommendations, 2 small randomized controlled trials have examined the use of HFOV for PARDS.38,39 Neither study found a significant difference for mortality.
-Several observational studies using propensity matching have shown either no difference in outcomes between the HFOV and conventional ventilation arms or a potential for higher mortality or a longer ventilation time with the use of HFOV when compared with conventional ventilation.40-44 In some of these analyses, residual confounding has been a concern.
-A large, multicenter randomized controlled trial of HFOV for PARDS is ongoing.
-Therefore, the Panel has determined that there is insufficient evidence to recommend either for or against the use of HFOV in COVID-19-related PARDS.
+Three small randomized controlled trials examined the use of HFOV for PARDS.41-43 None of these studies found a significant difference for mortality.
+Several observational studies that used propensity matching reported no difference in outcomes between the HFOV and conventional ventilation arms or reported a potential for higher mortality or longer ventilation time with the use of HFOV when compared with conventional ventilation.44-48 In some of these analyses, residual confounding has been a concern.
+Therefore, the Panel determined that there is insufficient evidence to recommend either for or against the use of HFOV in patients with PARDS due to COVID-19.
 Some concerns have been raised about the use of HFOV and the aerosolization of COVID-19; however, adding a filter to the expiratory limb of the HFOV circuit may alleviate these concerns.

 Multisystem Inflammatory Syndrome in Children

-More than half of the patients with multisystem inflammatory syndrome in children (MIS-C) require mechanical ventilation or NIV.45-47 For patients with MIS-C, the indications for mechanical ventilation vary and include shock or cardiac dysfunction, pulmonary edema, procedural preparation (e.g., to facilitate sedation for central venous catheter placement), respiratory failure, or neurologic failure.
-The management of oxygenation and ventilation in children with MIS-C should follow the usual principles of shock management outlined in the Surviving Sepsis Campaign guidelines for children, as well as the principles for clinical management of heart failure and general critical care, as appropriate.13
+More than half of the patients with multisystem inflammatory syndrome in children (MIS-C) require mechanical ventilation or NIV.49-51 For patients with MIS-C, the indications for mechanical ventilation vary and include shock or cardiac dysfunction, pulmonary edema, procedural preparation (e.g., to facilitate sedation for central venous catheter placement), respiratory failure, or neurologic failure.
+The management of oxygenation and ventilation in patients with MIS-C should follow the usual principles of shock management outlined in the Surviving Sepsis Campaign guidelines for children, as well as the principles for clinical management of heart failure and general critical care, as appropriate.12

 References